andrewl94/PhotoBox/README.md

   <img alt="Slideshow screen capture" src="https://github.com/alexisgauvrit/PhotoBox/blob/Version-2.0-NodeJS/Dist/images/Features/slideshow1.png">
 </p>

-On this page, you can see a slideshow with all image uploaded.
+On this page, you can see a slideshow with all images uploaded.
 You can see also user's comments at the bottom of this page (image 2).

 <p align="center">
   <img alt="Slideshow screen capture" src="https://github.com/alexisgauvrit/PhotoBox/blob/Version-2.0-NodeJS/Dist/images/Features/slideshow2.png">